Mohammed-Afheej/Mohammed-Afheej/README.md

-## Hi there I am Mohammed and tis is my Githup Resume
+## Hi there I am Mohammed and this is my Githup Resume

 <!--
 **Mohammed-Afheej/Mohammed-Afheej** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.